 Everyone moving to New Zealand permanently will need a tax number, called an IRD number.
 This is a 8-9 digit code that is unique to you.
-Find out more on the IRD website.
+Find out more on the IR website.

-To find your nearest postshop or Kiwibank use this site.
-You can also find other information about postal services here
+Use the following link to find your nearest PostShop or Kiwibank.
+You can also find other information about postal services here.

 Use this directory to locate and contact support in the Wellington region for services relating to addiction, basic needs, disaster recovery, education and training, employment, ethnic services, family violence, health, mentors, legal and civil services, mental health, parenting and caregiving, special needs and disability, youth services and ISO capability.